tjingboem/plugins/docs/index.md

 * [trill](opcodes/trill.md): Create a hashtable

+## chua

+opcodes using libsndfile

+* [chuap](opcodes/chuap.md): Simulates Chua's oscillator, an LRC oscillator with an active resistor, proved capable of bifurcation and chaotic attractors.

 ## CUDA

 A parallel computing platform and application programming interface that allows software to use certain types of graphics processing units (GPUs) for accelerated general-purpose processing,